DenizParlak/Zeus/README.md

 - Ensure CloudTrail logs are encrypted at rest using KMS CMKs
 - Ensure rotation for customer created CMKs is enabled

+## Networking
+- Ensure no security groups allow ingress from 0.0.0.0/0 to port 22

 # Requirements

 Zeus has been written in bash script using AWS-CLI and it works in Linux/UNIX and OSX.